OCA/web/web_pwa/readme/INSTALL.rst

 In Chrome, a Progressive Web App can either be installed through the three-dot context menu.

 This module also provides a "Install PWA" link in Odoo user menu.

+A symbolic link "pwa" has been added to this repository in order to publish the module on "Odoo Apps"; this is a workaround for conflicting module name.
+Just install ``web_pwa``.